Use cases

 When should you move away from Minimal AI?

 You should think about switching when your AI can reply, but your agents still have to fix most issues manually.
-If the tool can’t access order data, validate customer accounts, or follow your business rules, handling exceptions starts to outweigh the benefits.
+If the tool cannot access order data, validate customer accounts, or follow your business rules, handling exceptions starts to outweigh the benefits.
 As ticket complexity and volume grow, deeper integrations and automated actions become essential to keep your team running efficiently.

 What makes Engaige different from other Minimal AI alternatives?

-Engaige goes beyond answering questions by helping resolve e-commerce tickets with live order and customer data.
+Engaige goes beyond answering questions by helping resolve eCommerce tickets with live order and customer data.
 It connects directly to your systems, so replies are accurate, context-aware, and action-driven.
 During interactions, it can also suggest relevant products, giving your team opportunities to increase sales while reducing repetitive tasks.
 Plus, it provides structured escalation context and full control over business logic, cutting down guesswork for agents.

-Is Minimal AI suitable for fashion and beauty e-commerce?
+Is Minimal AI suitable for fashion and beauty eCommerce?

 For early-stage fashion and beauty stores, Minimal AI can handle FAQs about sizing, delivery times, or return policies.
 But once customers start asking about specific orders, exchanges, stock levels, or delayed shipments, Minimal AI often lacks the live data access needed to give accurate answers.
 Growing stores usually end up with more escalations and manual follow-up.